Washington Monthly: History

 The magazine was founded on February 19, 1969, by Charles Peters, who wrote the "Tilting at Windmills" column in each issue until 2014.
 Paul Glastris, former speechwriter for Bill Clinton, has been Washington Monthlys editor-in-chief since 2001.
 In 2008, the magazine switched from a monthly to a bimonthly publication schedule, citing high publication costs.

 Past staff editors of the magazine include Jonathan Alter, Taylor Branch, James Fallows, Joshua Green, David Ignatius, Mickey Kaus, Nicholas Lemann, Suzannah Lessard, Jon Meacham, Timothy Noah, Joe Nocera, Nicholas Thompson, and Steven Waldman.

 In 2008, the liberal watchdog and advocacy group Common Cause considered acquiring Washington Monthly, but the deal fell apart.

 Contents and viewpoint

 The politics of Washington Monthly are often considered center-left.
-Founder Charles Peters refers to himself as a New Deal Democrat and advocates the use of government to address social problems.
-His columns also frequently emphasized the importance of a vigilant "fourth estate" in keeping government honest.Washington Monthly features a continuing blog; "Political Animal" was written principally by Kevin Drum for several years, with frequent guest contributions by Washington Monthly's current and alumni editors.
-In 2008, Steve Benen took over as lead blogger; in 2012, he was succeeded by Ed Kilgore.
+Founder Charles Peters, who had long referred to himself as a New Deal Democrat, redefined himself as a neoliberal in the 1980s, becoming an early proponent of market-based reforms among Democrats.
+His columns also frequently emphasized the importance of a vigilant "fourth estate" in keeping government honest.Washington Monthly features a continuing blog, "Political Animal", which was written principally by Kevin Drum for several years, with frequent guest contributions by Washington Monthly's current and alumni editors.
+In 2008, Steve Benen took over as lead blogger.
+In 2012, he was succeeded by Ed Kilgore.
 Kilgore left the magazine in 2015.

-In addition to "Political Animal," the magazine's website also hosts "Ten Miles Square," a general blog featuring posts from staff and political scientists, which debuted in 2011, and "College Guide," a blog about higher education, which the magazine began offering in 2009.
+In addition to "Political Animal", the magazine's website hosts "Ten Miles Square", a general blog featuring posts from staff and political scientists, which debuted in 2011, and "College Guide", a blog about higher education, which the magazine began offering in 2009.